sheepdoge/pup-ruby/README.md

-# pup-ruby
+# pup-ruby-gem

-[sheepdoge](https://github.com/mattjmcnaughton/sheepdoge) for managing ruby installation.
+[sheepdoge](https://github.com/mattjmcnaughton/sheepdoge) for managing ruby gems.

-Note, we do not attempt to manage per project ruby dependencies, instead installing a sufficiently new ruby version and gems which we want to be globally available.
+Note, we do not attempt to manage per project ruby dependencies, as we presume actual ruby projects will use bundle.

 ## Variables